codewithpassion-ninad/Transcribe-audio-video-file/README.md

 This audio file can then be used as input to generate the transcript via a model.
 Once the transcript file is generated, it will be displayed to the user.
 Finally, the user will be prompted for their preference on whether to download the transcript file or not.
-The contributors to this repositories are mrrajeev29 and codewithpassion-ninad
+The contributors to this repositories are mrrajeev29 and codewithpassion-ninad.